Read time: 20 minutes

 So, should we include rosemary oil into our natural hair regrowth regimen?

 Maybe.
-In fact, there’s some evidence that rosemary oil (when combined with another hair loss treatment) may become exponentially more effective at recovering lost hair.
-(Wait until you see the before-after photos).
+In fact, there’s some mechanistic evidence that rosemary oil (when combined with another hair loss treatment) may become additionally more effective at recovering lost hair.

 But first, it’s critical that we understand the science behind rosemary oil – how it promotes hair regrowth, why, and how we can use these mechanisms of action to our advantage.
 The evidence points to five key mechanisms in which rosemary oil encourages hair regrowth – and we’re going to cover all of them.